Templates

 The

-line is the identifier of the returned scope.
-Variable values depend also on values inherited from parent scopes (see below Variable value inheritance for details) and from “run-time” variables (see the sections below).The
+scopeid =line is the identifier of the returned scope.
+Variable values also depend on inherited parent scopes and on runtime variables. -

-line sets the HTTP response mime type and must reflect the template output format.
+content_type =line sets the HTTP response MIME type and must match the rendered payload format.

 [yealink-MAC-1]